Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density: Inclusion of cosmological constant : Extended viable cosmologies

 Among the viable model families consistent with the CMB power spectra, we highlight five special models in the panels of Fig.~\ref{Lambda-beta}, marked with brown, yellow, green, dark blue, and violet plus signs.
 In addition to $\Lambda$CDM (red plus sign), we observe in the bottom left panel that the $\Omega_{\rm m0}+\Omega_{\Lambda0}=1$ line is also intersected by the green plus sign, indicating another model where the present-day torsional contribution to the Friedmann equation vanishes (i.e., $\Omega_{\rm T0}=0$), as shown by the dotted gray line in the top and bottom right panels, with $\Omega_{\Lambda0}=0.773$ and $\beta=-1.256$ (top left panel).
 Featuring sign-changing behavior, its Hubble constant prediction, $H_0=79.74\,{\rm km\,s}^{-1}{\rm Mpc}^{-1}$, is significantly above the SH0ES measurement limits, as shown in the middle panels.
-The brown, yellow, and dark blue plus signs denote models whose Hubble constants perfectly match the SH0ES $H_0$ measurements~\cite{Riess:2021jrx}, with the first two representing phantom models and the last one representing a sign-changing model.
-At this point, we remind the reader that the phantom model with $\beta_{+}$ and $\Omega_{\Lambda0}=0$ (orange plus) already predicts an $H_0$ value in strong agreement with the SH0ES measurement, and the inclusion of a cosmological constant appears to fine-tune the phantom models.
-However, the model marked by the yellow plus ($\beta=-0.664$, $\Omega_{\Lambda0}=0.928$) differs from those marked by the orange and brown pluses ($\beta=0.433$, $\Omega_{\Lambda0}=-0.0649$) in that it achieves phantom behavior with a negative $\beta$.
-Also, note that the yellow plus is positioned very close to the local maximum in the top left panel and the local minimum in the bottom right panel.
-On the other hand, introducing $\Lambda$ can reduce the overestimated $H_0$ value of the sign-changing model with $\beta_{-}$ and $\Omega_{\Lambda0}=0$ (blue plus) to align with the SH0ES $H_0$ measurement, as demonstrated by the model marked by the dark blue plus ($\beta=-6.202$, $\Omega_{\Lambda0}=-0.244$), where the effect of the large negative $\beta$ is moderated by the negative value of $\Lambda$.
-Another notable feature of this sign-changing model is that it likely aligns well with some findings from the recently released DESI BAO data, as it suggests that the Universe's acceleration slows down at very low redshifts and even transitions into a decelerated expansion phase—a behavior distinct from the phantom models, which we will discuss further in this section.
-Similarly, there is another sign-changing model, marked by a violet plus ($\beta=-7.387$, $\Omega_{\Lambda0}=-0.305$), which matches the Hubble constant of Planck-$\Lambda$CDM and exhibits similar behavior, with a shift to decelerated expansion at low redshifts.
+The brown, yellow, and dark blue plus signs denote models whose Hubble constants perfectly match the SH0ES $H_0$ measurement~\cite{Riess:2021jrx}, with the first two representing phantom models and the last one representing a sign-changing model.
+At this point, we remind readers that the phantom model with $\beta_{+}$ and $\Omega_{\Lambda0}=0$ (orange plus sign) already predicts an $H_0$ value in strong agreement with the SH0ES measurement, and the inclusion of a cosmological constant appears to fine-tune the phantom models.
+However, the model marked by the yellow plus sign ($\beta=-0.664$, $\Omega_{\Lambda0}=0.928$) differs from those marked by the orange and brown plus signs ($\beta=0.433$, $\Omega_{\Lambda0}=-0.0649$) in that it achieves phantom behavior with a negative $\beta$.
+Also, note that the yellow plus sign is positioned very close to the local maximum in the top left panel and the local minimum in the bottom right panel.
+On the other hand, introducing $\Lambda$ can reduce the overestimated $H_0$ value of the sign-changing model with $\beta_{-}$ and $\Omega_{\Lambda0}=0$ (blue plus sign) to align with the SH0ES $H_0$ measurement, as demonstrated by the model marked by the dark blue plus ($\beta=-6.202$, $\Omega_{\Lambda0}=-0.244$), where the effect of the large negative $\beta$ is moderated by the negative value of $\Lambda$.